 The ARM is a live document and will be amended on a regular basis as in-forest routes and changes in the condition of the public network dictate.
-We would be grateful for any comments or suggestions you have regarding any of the routes indicated.

 Argyll Timber Transport Group

 The Argyll Timber Transport Group (ATTG) is a voluntary body supported by the timber industry, Scottish Forestry and Local Authority as a means of minimising problems arising from timber haulage on public roads.
 Agreements are made in a spirit of co-operation to sustain the network and maintain appropriate access for all road users.

 Historic damage to the road network arising from severe winters has been mitigated by the work carried out by the ATTG, particularly through financial support that the group is able to access.
 The ATTG champions best practise and the use of technology such as central tyre inflation (CTI).
 Local hauliers making considerable investments to their fleet with a view to sustaining the local road network.
 The ATTG facilitated partnership working in a collaborative manner which has ensured mitigation measures are agreed.
 The road network has been significantly improved through the strategic roads programme, including strengthening and widening works, often with financial input from the Strategic Timber Transport Scheme.